AgaHei/Catalogue_Analysis_and_Reco/README.md

 ## 🔬 Technical Approach

-### **From Supervised to Unsupervised Learning**
-This project builds on supervised text classification principles (like Reuters news categorization) but tackles the more challenging problem of **discovering patterns without labeled data**.
-The key insight: both approaches rely on converting text to numerical representations, but unsupervised methods let the data reveal its own natural structure.

 ### **Core Methodology**

     Raw Text → TF-IDF Vectorization → Clustering + Topic Modeling → Business Insights